yonigottesman/yonigottesman.github.io/_posts/2020-02-18-fm-torch-to-recsys.markdown

 ---
 layout: post
 title:  "Movie Recommender from Pytorch to Elasticsearch"
-excerpt: "Build and serve a movie recommender from scratch using movielens, pytorch, factorization machines and elasticsearch "
+excerpt: "Train and serve a movie recommender from scratch using movielens, pytorch, factorization machines and elasticsearch "
 date:   2020-02-18 06:48:38 +0200
 categories: recsys pytorch elasticsearch
 ---